UtkarshTheDev/WebPresence/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 📝 Changelog

+See [server/CHANGELOG.md](server/CHANGELOG.md) for a detailed list of changes in each version.

 ## 👏 Acknowledgements

 - [discord-rpc](https://www.npmjs.com/package/discord-rpc) for Discord integration